About the course

 Some subjects, such as laser-plasma interactions and high energy density science, are taught across a number of sub-departments.

 In addition, the sub-department's journal club focuses on recent research highlights in atomic and laser physics, quantum technologies, and laser-plasma interactions.
-Active participation is compulsory for first year graduate students.
+Active participation is compulsory for first year graduate students and takes place once a week in term time.
 Many other opportunities exist to attend training courses outside the sub-department.

 A large number of former ALP graduate students now pursue careers in either academia or industry, predominantly focusing on research and development.